ModusCreateOrg/capsule/README.md

 * An AWS account.
 You can sign up here: https://aws.amazon.com/
 * A registered domain name.
 This can be obtained through AWS or via a third party such as GoDaddy.
 * For continuous integration, a source code repository such as GitHub where your static website is located
-* A static website (HTMl, JS, CSS) that does not require server side code like PHP, Python or Java.
+* A static website (HTML, JS, CSS) that does not require server side code like PHP, Python or Java.

 ### Security Credentials